Polychlorinated Biphenyls (PCBs)

 Disposal and Storage

+PCB-containing solids and liquids removed from use must be disposed of or decontaminated.
+This also applies to PCB remediation waste between 50ppm and less than 500ppm.
 PCB liquids of concentrations of at least 50ppm must be disposed of in an approved incinerator.
 Proper method of disposal also depends on the exact type of item that is being disposed of (set out in regulations).
 Certain PCB articles may be stored prior to disposal, but only at an approved facility; some facilities received approval only for specific decontamination processes.

-Resources
+Other Resources

 States